south-central-climate-science-center/OU-FUDGE/README.md

 -- Create a run parameters JSON file
   - This is done manually or using the
     "create JSON run file.R" code
+  - See JSON file "runfile.json"

 -- On HPC, run the workflow in three steps
 -- The three steps are controlled by the shell script "write_fudge_pbs.sh"

-1. qsub the first R script
+  - 1. qsub the first R script

 This script works on the entire downscale region.
 Here you would create weather analogs, ENSO indicies, or other datasets for use during douwnscaling, but where these datasets are outside the downscaling region.
 Save these datasets to a binary .RData file for use within the main downscaling jobs.